Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.react.hooks.md

 - re- Rendering (high to low): main thread -> useInsertionEffect cleanup, then immediately executed -> useLayoutEffect clean up then immediately executed. -> useEffect ALL cleanup -> useEffect executed one by one by order

+- a child's useEffect is ran first then its parent's

 ```js
 // This is a React Quiz from BFE.dev